mannodermaus/android-junit5/README.md

   ```
 </details>

-[The wiki][wiki-home] includes a section on how to test your Composables with JUnit 5.
+[The wiki][wiki-home] includes a section on how to test your Composables.

 ### Override the version of instrumentation test libraries